 By helping clients identify and fix their security deficiencies, channel storage resellers can be the educational resource and pseudo data protector they need.
-You can provide data security services, while also developing recurring
+You can provide data security services, while also developing recurring revenue streams.

 Good storage security starts with the right storage network and the basic components contained within it.
 What is best for the client?
 A storage area network (SAN) or network-attached storage (NAS)?
 There will be differences in security features that will have to be considered by both youand the company being supported.
 Once those features are determined, VARs are expected to stay up to date on the latest threats and determine ways to counteract them.